mariart-dev/Wellness-Page/README.md

 ## Introduction

 The Wellness Renewed Project simulates a wellness center environment offering a range of massage services tailored to individual needs.
 This project is designed to demonstrate the functionality and layout of a wellness center website, including service descriptions, client testimonials, and contact information.
+Additionally, it includes a custom 404 error page to handle situations where a requested page is not found.

 ## Features